Pierre Lassonde Pavilion – Musée national des beaux-arts du Québec | MNBAQ

 Oeuvre d'art - M. Ludovic Boney

-A monumental spiral staircase of 79 stairs as well as an exterior pop-out staircase of 40 stairs provide spectacular views of the park, the city and the museum.
+A monumental spiral staircase 79 steps as well as an exterior staircase of 40 steps orchestrate breathtaking views of the park, the city and the museum.